divbloxjs/dx-svelte-starter/README.md

 # Divblox + Svelte + tailwindcss + daisyUI + Vite starter project

-This project aims to be a starting point for new projects.
+This project aims to be a starting point for new frontend projects that use divbloxjs as their backend.
 It contains all the basics such as routing and a solid UI framework.
 The project will be continuously expanded with new svelte components that we find useful when building frontend solutions ontop of divbloxjs.

 To get started run: